speemapp/.github/profile/README.md

 SPEEM is a project developed by [Wassim Mansouri](https://wassimans.com), in the open.
 To learn more about the project, visit our [GitHub repository](https://github.com/speemapp).

----

-© 2024 SPEEM app.
-All rights reserved.